AlexWeinreb/osc_larva/README.md

-`step_2_DEGs.R` is to be run on cluster as dsq jobarray, called from dSQ.
+`step_2_gam_binom.R` is to be run on cluster as dsq jobarray, called from dSQ.
 Contents:
-* load intermediates from step 1, prefilter, run ElPiGraph and pseudotimeDE
+* load intermediates from step 1, prefilter, run ElPiGraph and a GAM with binomial family, save the model along with curve amplitude and dev explained
-* save intermediates in "intermediates/2502/250319_step2"
+* save intermediates in "intermediates/2502/250325_step2_binom"